mitre/caldera/docs/How-to-Build-Agents.md

 ]"}
 ```

-You should get a full list of instructions, each containingn:
+You should get a full list of instructions, each containing:

 * **id**: The link ID associated to the ability
 * **sleep**: A recommended pause to take after running this instruction